-Education, Health Care Plan Needs Assessment
+Education, Health and Care Plan Needs Assessment

 To be eligible for an EHC Plan, a child or young person must have special educational needs (SEN), which can not be met by SEN support within their educational setting.
 If a child or young person (0-25yrs) has shown significant delays or difficulties with their learning, then the Local Authority will consider whether an EHC needs assessment is necessary or whether their needs can be met through the services in the Local Offer.